Configuration management: Overview

 CM is the practice of handling changes systematically so that a system maintains its integrity over time.
 CM implements the policies, procedures, techniques, and tools that manage, evaluate proposed changes, track the status of changes, and maintain an inventory of system and support documents as the system changes.
 CM programs and plans provide technical and administrative direction to the development and implementation of the procedures, functions, services, tools, processes, and resources required to successfully develop and support a complex system.
 During system development, CM allows program management to track requirements throughout the life-cycle through acceptance and operations and maintenance.
 As changes inevitably occur in the requirements and design, they must be approved and documented, creating an accurate record of the system status.
 Ideally the CM process is applied throughout the system lifecycle.
 Most professionals mix up or get confused with Asset management (AM, see also ISO/IEC 19770), where it inventories the assets on hand.
 The key difference between CM and AM is that the former does not manage the financial accounting aspect but on service that the system supports or in other words, that the later (AM) is trying to realize value from an IT asset.

 The CM process for both hardware- and software-configuration items comprises five distinct disciplines as established in the MIL–HDBK–61A and in ANSI/EIA-649.
-These disciplines are carried out as policies and procedures for establishing baselines and for performing a standard change-management process.
+Members of an organization interested in applying a standard change-management process will employ these disciplines as policies and procedures for establishing baselines, manage and control change, and monitor and assess the effectiveness and correctness of progress.
 The IEEE 12207 process IEEE 12207.2 also has these activities and adds "Release management and delivery".